-Net change in contingent consideration obligation consists of the changes to the fair value estimate of the obligation to the former equity holders which resulted from our acquisitions.
-The estimate was based on the weighted probability of achieving certain financial targets and milestones.
+Net change in contingent consideration obligation consists of the changes to the fair value estimates of the obligation to the former equity holders which resulted from our acquisitions.
+The estimates are based on the weighted probability of achieving certain financial targets and milestones.
 The contingent consideration obligation earn-out periods are no longer than 12 months in duration.